-For the three months ended December 31, 2015, the Company recorded a provision for income taxes of \$630,000, reflecting an effective tax rate of 31.3%.
-The primary difference between the effective tax rate and the statutory tax rate is related to nondeductible meals and entertainment, expenses related to equity award compensation and favorable discrete items for the quarter, including the benefit related to research and development credits which was permanently extended in December 2015 by the federal government.
+For the three months ended December 31, 2016, the Company recorded a provision for income taxes of \$367,000, reflecting an effective tax rate of 29.5%.
+The primary difference between the effective tax rate and the statutory tax rate is related to nondeductible meals and entertainment, favorable domestic manufacturing deduction and research and development credits, expenses related to equity award compensation and favorable discrete items for the quarter from tax benefits related to stock-based compensation awards.

-As of both December 31, 2015 and September 30, 2015, the Company had a remaining valuation allowance of approximately \$659,000 related to state net operating loss carry forwards the Company does not expect to utilize.
-Based on the Company's analysis and review of long-term forecasts and all available evidence, the Company has determined that there should be no change in this existing valuation allowance in the quarter ended December 31, 2015.
+As of both December 31, 2016 and September 30, 2016, the Company had a remaining valuation allowance of approximately \$322,000 related to state net operating loss carry forwards the Company does not expect to utilize.
+Based on the Company's analysis and review of long-term forecasts and all available evidence, the Company has determined that there should be no change in this existing valuation allowance in the quarter ended December 31, 2016.